torplusdev/docs/Docker Installation Instructions.md

 ![image](https://user-images.githubusercontent.com/52072466/144410808-e10f8e80-db67-4bb2-95d9-23e06813e01d.png)
 ![image](https://user-images.githubusercontent.com/52072466/144410921-6ead500a-9822-4952-aff4-904ef575db13.png)

-    6. When inserting a video block, select "Insert from URL", enter a link to the video file in the format https://torplus.{your domain name}/ipfs/<cid> click on the button "Upload" and click on "Publish" or "Update".
+    6. When inserting a video block, select "Insert from URL", enter a link to the video file in the format "/ipfs/<cid>" click on the button "Upload" and click on "Publish" or "Update".
 ![image](https://user-images.githubusercontent.com/52072466/144411109-0769a596-7a6c-4b60-9894-cc768ed471c6.png)

     7. When you click on the "Preview" button, a WordPress site page and the added video will be displayed on the page.